Preventing and Detecting Attacks Involving 3CX Desktop App

 What is its potential impact?

-Organizations that are potentially affected should stop using the vulnerable version if possible and apply the patches or mitigation workarounds if these are available.
-IT and security teams should also scan for confirmed compromised binaries and builds and monitor for anomalous behavior in 3CX processes, with a particular focus on C&C traffic.
+Organisations that are potentially affected should stop using the vulnerable version if possible and apply the patches or mitigation workarounds if these are available.
+IT and security teams should also scan for confirmed compromised binaries and builds and monitor for anomalous behaviour in 3CX processes, with a particular focus on C&C traffic.

-Meanwhile, enabling behavioral monitoring in security products can help detect the presence of the attack within the system.
+Meanwhile, enabling behavioural monitoring in security products can help detect the presence of the attack within the system.

 Indicators of Compromise (IOCs)

 |SHA256||File name / details||Detection name|

 Here is the list of IOCs for Mac users: